IVSOP/Rofi-Themer/README.md

 Menu - creates the menus themselves (feel free to edit it, it has my custom rofi command): `./Scripts/menu.sh`

 Read - queries daemon for stored data: `./Scripts/read.sh <string>`.
 The string can be, for example:
-- `dunst`: reads the value contained there (Its type is apply)
+- `dunst`: reads the value for the dunst option
-- `rofi/theme`: same, but reads the value from the subtable "rofi" (Its type is also apply)
+- `rofi/theme`: goes into the subtable rofi and reads the value for the theme option
-- `rofi/network-manager`: gets all values in network-manager, from subtable "rofi", separated by newline (Its type is apply_list)
+- `polybar/*`: goes into the subtable polybar and reads all values for all options, **in order** (even though json is unordered)

-- `polybar/*`: gets every value contained in the subtable "polybar", recursively, separated by newline.
+Multiple options are always separated by newline.

-Please see [Data format](#Data_format) to better understand this behaviour and the meaning of the types
+Please see [Data format](#Data_format) to better understand what will be returned depending on the data types.

-> :warning: Unfortunately rofi messes up passing arguments to the scripts, so some things had to be hardcoded, such as the path to the binaries inside the menu and read scripts, and the location of the socket, defined in every main.
-However, you can choose a new location for the socket by passing it to build.sh as an argument (use the full path, and name the socket).
+> :warning: Unfortunately rofi messes up passing arguments to the scripts, so some things had to be hardcoded, such as the path to the binaries inside the menu and read scripts, and the location of the socket, defined in every main.cpp.
+However, you can choose a new location for the socket by passing it to build.sh as an argument, like stated in [Compiling](#Compiling)
 > There is also currently no way to properly install this, so you can also have lots of fun editing the paths in the Scripts/ as you see fit.

 *******